-The pro forma impact of reporting derivatives in the Consolidated Balance Sheets on a net basis is as follows:
+The pro forma impact of reporting derivatives in our Consolidated Balance Sheets on a net basis is as follows:

-Our payment obligations in connection with substantially all of these hedging transactions are secured by a first priority lien in the collateral securing our senior secured indebtedness that ranks equal in right of payment with liens granted in favor of our senior secured lenders.
-Some of our hedges are futures contracts executed through a counterparty that clears the hedges through an exchange.
-The payment obligations on these futures are settled daily.
+Our payment obligations in connection with a majority of these hedging transactions are secured by a first priority lien in the collateral securing the TRP Revolver that ranks equal in right of payment with liens granted in favor of our senior secured lenders.
+Some of our hedges are futures contracts executed through a broker that clears the hedges through an exchange.
+We maintain a margin deposit with the broker in an amount sufficient enough to cover the fair value of our open futures positions.
+The margin deposit is considered collateral, which is located within other current assets on our Consolidated Balance Sheets and is not offset against the fair values of our derivative instruments.

 The fair value of our derivative instruments, depending on the type of instrument, was determined by the use of present value methods or standard option valuation models with assumptions about commodity prices based on those observed in underlying markets.
-The estimated fair value of our derivative instruments was a net asset of \$119.5 million as of December 31, 2015.
+The estimated fair value of our derivative instruments was a net liability of \$53.3 million as of December 31, 2016.
 The estimated fair value is net of an adjustment for credit risk based on the default probabilities by year as indicated by market quotes for the counterparties' credit default swap rates.
 The credit risk adjustment was immaterial for all periods presented.
-Our futures contracts that are cleared through an exchange are settled daily and do not require any credit adjustment.
+Our futures contracts that are cleared through an exchange are margined daily and do not require any credit adjustment.